Travel from the capital city to destinations around Thailand on a relaxing Bangkok train journey.

 Although there is no railway lines in this area of Southern Thailand, you can catch a train to Surat Thani station and then connect with buses that depart from outside the station over to the west coast.

-There is one direct train service leaving Bangkok daily to Butterworth station which is located next to the ferry over to Penang Island.
+The one direct train service leaving Bangkok daily to Butterworth station (which is located next to the ferry over to Penang Island) now terminates at the border station of Padang Besar.

-To get to KL by train from Bangkok you first have to go to either Hat Yai or Butterworth.
+To get to KL by train from Bangkok you first have to go to either Hat Yai or Padang Besar.
 From Hat Yai there is a Shuttle train to the border, where you can connect with the new fast Electric Train Services (ETS) to KL.
-From Butterworth there are many ETS services a day to KL.
+From Pdg.
+Besar there are many ETS services a day to KL.

 Trains to the border of the North East of Malaysia for Kota Bharu and the Perhentian Islands travel through the troubled provinces of Yala, Pattani and Narathiwat.

-One of the most popular jouneys is to Thailand's Northern city of Chiang Mai, with 5 services a day travelling mostly overnight.
+One of the most popular train trips is to Thailand's Northern city of Chiang Mai, with a number of services a day travelling mostly overnight.

 There are plenty of services for the relatively short journey out to Don Muang, where you can just walk over a foot bridge to get to the airport.